-Authorization of 12 months may be granted to members with pediatric GH deficiency 2.5 years of age or older when the following criteria is met
+Authorization of 12 months may be granted to members with documentation of pediatric GH deficiency 2.5 years of age or older when the following criteria is met

-- 1. Member meets one of the following: - a.
+- 1. Documentation that the member meets one of the following: - a.
 Member was diagnosed with GH deficiency as a neonate.
 Medical records must be available to support the diagnosis of neonatal GH deficiency (e.g., hypoglycemia with random GH level, evidence of multiple pituitary hormone deficiency, chart notes, or magnetic resonance imaging [MRI] results) OR - b.
 Member meets ALL of the following: - i.
 Member has EITHER: - a.
 Two pretreatment pharmacologic provocative GH tests with both results demonstrating a peak GH level < 10 ng/mL, OR - b.
 A documented pituitary or CNS disorder (refer to Appendix A) and a pretreatment IGF-1 level > 2 standard deviations (SD) below the mean - ii.
-Member meets one of the following: - a.
-Pretreatment height is > 2 SD below the mean and 1-year height velocity is > 1 SD below the mean, OR - b.
-Pretreatment 1-year height velocity is > 2 SD below the mean - iii.
-Epiphyses are open - 2.
-Member has had a treatment failure with at least 2 daily growth hormone products (e.g., based on claims review of inadequate adherence or documentation of injection site reactions)
+Member meets one of the following: